11 Perfect Restaurants For Vegetarians In St. Louis

 This Grove favorite with tons of veggie options offers Nepalese, Indian and Korean favorites like steamed mo-mo dumplings, vegetable korma, chap chay and bibimbap.
-Offering fresh, healthy food to the St. Louis area is a priority for Everest, whose owner and executive chef also runs a nonprofit, Himalayan Family Healthcare Project, that provides health and emergency services to Nepal.
+Serving fresh, healthy food to the St. Louis area is a priority for Everest.
+The restaurant’s owner and executive chef also runs a nonprofit, Himalayan Family Healthcare Project, which provides health and emergency services to Nepal.
 Come early 2020, Everest will open a new location Maryland Heights-

-Serving 100 percent organic, plant-based food in Demun, Seedz Cafe has great service and menu highlights include a Tempeh Reuben that doesn’t skimp on the sauerkraut, a chickpea-based veggie burger and pizzas that are great for sharing.
-This is a good spot for a quiet lunch or for a dinner with friends—in addition to fresh juices and smoothies, they also serve homemade sangria and beer and biodynamic wine.
+Serving 100 percent organic, plant-based food in DeMun, Seedz Café is notable for great service and menu highlights including a tempeh Reuben that doesn’t skimp on the sauerkraut, a chickpea-based veggie burger and pizzas that are great for sharing.
+This is a good spot for a quiet lunch or for a dinner with friends.
+In addition to fresh juices and smoothies, it also serves homemade sangria, beer and biodynamic wine.

 Editor’s note: This article updates the original version, published on Sept.
 7, 2017.
 As a bonus, check out some of the delicious veggie-friendly restaurants we’ve fallen in love with since then.